Computer science—general accreditation standards, 12.5, 12.11

 Purpose and Summary

-This proposed rule making implements 2020 Iowa Acts, House File 2629, division III.
+This rule making implements 2020 Iowa Acts, House File 2629, division III.
 It adds computer science to the general accreditation standards and requires school districts and schools to develop and implement a computer science plan by July 1, 2022, that implements those standards.

 After analysis and review of this rule making, no impact on jobs has been found.